 Does it hurt?

 It depends.
-Insertion is least likely to be painful for women who’ve given birth vaginally within the past two years, according to Hannat Akintomide, a doctor and sexual health expert at the New Croft Centre in Newcastle, England.
+Insertion is least likely to be painful for women who’ve given birth vaginally within the past two years, according to Dr. Hannat Akintomide, a sexual health expert at the New Croft Centre in Newcastle, England.
 Akintomide led one study on IUD insertion pain in which 4 in 5 women reported between no discomfort and moderate pain.
 More than 70 percent of study participants had never been pregnant.

 In a study Perriera worked on, about 77 percent of women said they were satisfied with their insertion procedure, while 83 percent said the IUD was worth any discomfort they felt.